 Prerequisite: Six units of philosophy.
 The religious and philosophical modes of thought and ways of life of the Orient.
 Reading and analysis of primary texts in translation.
 First semester: India and Southeast Asia.
 Second semester: China and Japan.

-164. American Philosophy (3) Prerequisite: Six units of philosophy.
-A systematic and critical study of the work of American philosophers from the Puritans through the Pragmatists.
-Major emphasis is placed upon Pierce, James, Royce, Santayana, Dewey, and Whitehead.
+164. American Philosophy (3)

+A systematic and critical study of the work of American philosophers from the Puritans through the Pragmatists, Major emphasis is placed upon Pierce, James, Royce, Santayana, Dewey, and Whitehead.